LoganLarlham/YHaploSNPMatcher/README.md

 python 04_Dashapp/app.py
 ```
 4. Specify in the command line the port you'd like the webapp to run on.
+(small bug requirres you to enter port in twice in the CLI)

 5. Open a web browser and go to http://127.0.0.1:XXXX/ (XXXX being your specified port).